-- On the basis of the projects entered by the participants, the jury will decide which teams should be invited to make an oral presentation of their project on the theme of the competition while using Microsoft PowerPoint facilities.
+- On the basis of the projects entered by the participants, the jury will decide which teams should be invited to make an oral presentation of their project on the theme of the competition while using Microsoft PowerPoint facilities and online platforms

-- The winning team will be expected to make the oral presentation of their project at the end of the prize-giving ceremony.
+- The winning team will be expected to make the oral e-presentation of their project at the end of the prize-giving ceremony.

 - Marks will be allotted on the following basis to short-list the best teams: